EricZinda/docsproto/devhowto/devhowtoChoosingWhichFailure.md

 If there was a solution: it means that there was a way to make the phrase work logically in the world.
 Presumably, it will make sense to the user too, even if it isn't what they meant (though likely it is), so no failure should be reported.

 If there wasn't a solution, the user will want to know why not.
-The "real" reason why not is "because the MRS did not have a solution", but that is unsatisfying.
+The "real" reason is "because the MRS did not have a solution", but that is unsatisfying.
 Also: no human would respond with that.
 A human would respond with where they got blocked attempting to do what the user asked.
 Furthermore, even if the human tried, or thought about, 10 different approaches to performing the request, they usually won't describe the 10 ways they tried that quickly didn't work out.
 They'll list the failure that is "the closest they got to succeeding".
 For example:

-> (In a world where there 10 things on the counter, including milk, and Bob is holding things he can't put down)
+>(In a world where there are ß10 things on the counter, including milk, and Bob is holding things he can't put down)
-> Alice: "Could you give me the milk?"
+>Alice: "Could you give me the milk?"
-> Bob: (good answer) "My hands are full"
+>Bob: (good answer) "My hands are full"
-> Bob: (bad answer) "I thought about handing you ketchup, but then realized it wasn't milk"
+>Bob: (bad answer) "I thought about handing you ketchup, but then realized it wasn't milk"

-The second one is bad for many reasons, but here we'll focus on the fact that Alice probably wanted the one "closest to the solution" one as a starting point.
-Bob tried to solve the request by looking at each thing on the counter until he found the milk (that was 10 different "failures" until one succeeded).
+The second one is bad for many reasons, but here we'll focus on the fact that Alice probably wanted the one "closest to the solution" as a starting point.
+Bob tried to solve the request by looking at each thing on the counter until he found the milk (that was 9 different "failures" until one succeeded).
 Then, he tried to "give it to Alice" which failed because his hands were unavailable.
 She could ask for more detail or alternative solutions if she really wanted them.
 The failures that got the farthest in the tree are usually closest to a solution and thus will usually "make the most sense" to report.

 Here's a more explicit algorithm:
 - Track the "depth" of each predication in the tree, where "depth" means "call order"